nucleisys/nuclei-n-sdk/README.md

-# nuclei-n-sdk
+# README #
-The purpose of this repo is to make it used by the commercial Nuclei N-Class processor cores series (N200/N300/N600/N900).
-About how to use this SDK, please refer to doc "Nuclei_N级别SDK使用说明"
+The purpose of this repo is to make it used by the commercial nucleisy n series processor core.

+support below nucleisys core:
+* n200
+* n300
+* n600